 Finding passive candidates is all about creating business relationships and expanding your professional network.
-Whether that’s in person, at meetups, or virtually on social media via LinkedIn, it’s these personal connections that can help you source the best passive candidates the country (or world!) has to offer.
+Whether in person, through networking events, or virtually on social media via LinkedIn, it’s these personal connections that can help you source the best passive candidates the country (or world!) has to offer.

-Passive candidates require hiring managers (or anyone from the business) to actively seek out candidates and top tier talent for open roles.
+Passive candidates require hiring managers (or anyone from the business) to actively seek out candidates and top-tier talent for open positions.
 This involves looking for potential candidates with the right skills and experience who may be a good fit for the company.

-These qualified candidates are not actively seeking your particular role, however may be open for a confidential chat after learning more.
-There are many ways you can source passive candidates, either digitally, face to face or even by leveraging your current workforce.
+There are many ways you can recruit passive candidates, either digitally, face to face or even by leveraging your current workforce.

 One of the easiest ways to source passive candidates is to use LinkedIn or your professional network.
 Virtual meetups, LinkedIn groups or even Facebook business groups are a great way to connect with potential candidates.

 Helpful resource: Searching for the right words to reach out?
-Don’t worry, we created this handy template to make the outreach part easy.
+Don’t worry, we created this handy passive candidate email template to make the outreach part easy.

 Meetup.com has hundreds of virtual meetups to help you expand your professional network

 Many talent acquisition specialists use an applicant tracking system (ATS), and with good reason.
-If an employee submits an application at your organisation, however, is unsuccessful, you’ll be able to add them into your own talent pool.
+If an employee submits an application to your organisation, even if they were unsuccessful, you’ll be able to add their profile into your database for future job opportunities.

-This is very handy for future openings, especially if you are experiencing a period of growth.
-Using an ATS means that you can search your candidate database and find potential people to fill your open roles who have already expressed interest in working at your business.
+This is very handy when you are experiencing a period of growth and have multiple job openings available..
+Using an applicant tracking system means that you can search your job candidate database and find potential people to fill your open roles who have already expressed interest in working at your business.
 Simple!

 A cost-effective recruitment strategy is leveraging your current workforce to refer passive candidates.
 This can be through their friends, families, former colleagues, or their growing professional network.

 The benefit of this strategy is that your employees would’ve already done half the sense checking for you!
-And it’ll cost a lot less than using a recruitment agency or outsourced strategy.
+And it’ll cost much less than a recruitment agency or outsourced strategy.

-With this said, it’s no surprise that employee referrals are considered one of the most effective ways to find exceptional talent for your business.
-Research shows that employee-referred new hires are overall stronger performers compared to those who apply through a job board, and they have a longer average tenure.
+With this said, it’s no surprise that an employee referral program is considered one of the most effective ways to source candidates for your business.
+Employee referrals are stronger overall than those who apply through a job board and have a longer average tenure.

 Looking to expand your talent pool and take your business international?
 Global Teams could be the solution you’ve been looking for.

-Hiring passive candidates – is it really as easy as it sounds?
+Hiring passive job seekers – is it really as easy as it sounds?